June 8, 2021

 While we understand that everyone’s decision making on these questions is very personal, and that no two “best case scenarios” are alike, local experts at the Delaware accounting firm, Bumpers & Company of Wilmington, DE have put together some comparative information on advantages of choosing to retire in Pennsylvania versus Delaware.
 They examined a variety of tax advantage scenarios affecting retired individuals and couples.

-In fact, there is so much information to consider that we have broken it down into two separate categories.
+In fact, there is so much information to consider that we have broken it down into three separate categories.
 This article deals with the tax treatments of a variety of income streams that are typical of many retirees.
 We have also included a breakdown of the effect of real estate tax treatments, long considered a major factor when choosing where to settle.
+And we have added a final consideration for those folks who would like to help out their grandchildren.

 This is what the experts at Bumpers & Company found: